 \subsection{Weakening the assumptions}

-In this section, we discuss how it is possible to weaken some of the assumptions upon which NOW has been analyzed in order to increase the generality of the construction.
-In particular, we describe how to adapt NOW so that it can tolerate a high number of join and leave operations at each time step and how to discard the assumption that the message delay is not taken into account in the analysis.
+We discuss here how to weaken some of the assumptions upon which NOW has been analyzed in order to increase the generality of our construction.
+In particular, we describe how to adapt NOW so that it can tolerate several parallel join and leave operations.

-\paragraph{Occurrence of several join and leave operations at a particular time step.} In order to accommodate a high number of nodes joining and leaving at each time step, it is sufficient to consider clusters of larger size.
-For instance, if one want to be able to cope with $\log^i N$ nodes joining or leaving the network at each time step for some constant $i\geq 0$, it needs to use clusters of size $\log^{i+1} N$ nodes instead of $\log^2 N$.
-As a consequence at each time step, the number of nodes susceptible to leave a cluster is negligible compared to its size.
-Hence, the adversary cannot control a majority of the nodes of in a cluster by forcing all the nodes from this cluster to leave at the same time step.
-All the proof that we have developed can also be adapted to cope with this new size of cluster.
-Moreover, with respect to the operations used by the protocols OVER and NOW, they can all be done in parallel and therefore no further adaptation is required.
+\paragraph{Occurrence of several join and leave operations at a particular time step} In order to accommodate a high number of nodes joining and leaving at each time step, it is sufficient to consider clusters of larger size.
+For instance, to be able to cope with $\log^i N$ nodes joining or leaving the network at each time step for some constant $i\geq 0$, we can use clusters of size $\log^{i+1} N$ nodes instead of $\log N$.
+As a consequence, at each time step, the number of nodes susceptible to leave a cluster is negligible compared to its size.
+Hence, the adversary cannot control a majority of the nodes of a cluster by forcing all the nodes from this cluster to leave at the same time step.
+All the proofs that we have developed can be adapted to cope with this new cluster size.
+Moreover, with respect to the operations used by OVER and NOW, they can all be performed in parallel and therefore no further adaptation is required.
 Finally, the new construction does not impact the round complexity and increases only the communication cost by a polylogarithmic factor.

-\paragraph{Taking into account the delay of message transmission.} Currently, we have analyzed our protocols under the assumption that the computational time required by node and the source-to-end delay for message delivery are null.
-This assumption can be lift by using the following trick; first the join or leave operations are processed every $\delta\geq \max(round\ complexity)$ steps, in which $\max(round\ complexity)$ stands for the maximal round of the procedures used, which is $O(log^3 N)$ in our case.
-Therefore each $\delta$ steps, $\delta$ join and leave operations are performed simultaneously.
-A node leaving the network will induce a {\leave} operation when it actually leaves.